TL;DR

 The crucial question for homeowners isn't just whether to get cover, but what kind of cover.
 The two main options for mortgage protection are Decreasing Term and Level Term.

 What is Critical Illness Cover?
-A Financial Shield When You Need It Most
+A Financial Shield When you may need It Most

 Before we compare decreasing and level term structures, let's be clear on what Critical Illness Cover (CIC) is and what it does.

-Critical Illness Cover is a long-term insurance policy that pays out a one-off, tax-free lump sum if you are diagnosed with one of a predefined list of serious medical conditions during the policy term.
+Critical Illness Cover is a long-term insurance policy that may pay out a one-off, potentially tax-efficient lump sum if you are diagnosed with one of a predefined list of serious medical conditions during the policy term.

 Unlike income protection, which pays a monthly income, CIC provides a single capital sum.
 This money can be used for anything you wish, but for most people with a mortgage, the primary goal is to clear that debt.